MauricioJCarrillo/html-css-js-practices/README.md

 22. Practice-22: How to use a API with async / await?
 23. Practice-23: How to use ForEach in Arrays?
 24. Practice-24: How to use Map in Arrays?
-25. Practice-25: How to use Reload Map in Arrays?
+25. Practice-25: How to use Map "Reloaded" in Arrays?
 26. Practice-26: How to use Filter in Arrays?
 27. Practice-27: How to use Reduce in Arrays?
+28. Practice-28: How to use Reduce "Reloaded" in Arrays?